John Peter Altgeld: Early political career

 Altgeld's name, according to historian Philip Dray, "is synonymous with the dawn of the Progressive era."
 His first public post was city attorney in Savannah, Missouri, in which capacity he rewrote a code of ordinances.
 In Missouri Altgeld became involved in the Granger movement and the Democratic Party and was elected to be state's attorney for the county in 1874.
 As Altgeld later wrote, he quickly became disillusioned with the criminal justice system and resigned after just one year.

 Altgeld decided to run for Congress in 1884 against incumbent George Adams of Illinois's 4th congressional district.
 That year, he published an essay on penal reform entitled, Our Penal Machinery and Its Victims.
 His essay argued that rather than reform criminals, incarceration produced hardened criminals.
 Although this district was heavily Republican, Adams defeated him by just 8 points (54–46%), a better showing than well-known Democrat Lambert Tree had made two years earlier.
 As a Republican leader recalled, "He (Altgeld) was not elected, but our executive committee was pretty badly frightened by the strong canvass he made."

-In 1886, he was elected as a Superior Court of Cook County Justice and served on the bench until 1891.
+Altgeld assumed the office of Judge of the Superior Court of Cook County on December 6, 1886.succeeding Judge Rollin S. Williamson.
+He resigned in August 1891 to pursue private business interests.
+He was succeeded as a judge by Jonas Hutchinson.